GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-19/index.md

 When dealing with large codebases, it's useful to have the code indexed, so you can navigate across symbols.
-For Googlers, CodeSearch works for Google3 and Chromium, but doesn't yet support Chrome OS, and isn't available to non-Googlers.
+For Googlers, CodeSearch works for Google3 and Chromium, but doesn't yet support ChromeOS, and isn't available to non-Googlers.
 Don't despair, you can use the [CLion IDE][clion] to get this functionality, in addition to many more useful features.